-How to Tell a Better Story and Increase Conversions
+How to Tell a Better Story and Increase Conversions in 2019

 Your customers may not be very interested in your troubles.
 What they’re actually interested in are how you can help with their troubles—how your products or services can create solutions to whatever hurdles they’re facing.

 How do you tell them that you can do that?
 By sharing anecdotes—stories, humorous or serious—about what you’ve done for other people.
 Your honesty, as long as it feels authentic, can be a great identifier for people.
 The stories don’t always have to be successful; they can be failures, too.
 The point is that you are sharing and they can find a way to fit into your narrative.

 Use Anecdote To Tell Your Customers A Story

 Share stories about the pain points of your customers & how you have helped them to overcome it.
 The first step is to share an anecdote about having been in a similar situation, one your potential customers can relate to.
 In this way, you can empathize with your clients’ situation & can convince them that you can solve their problem with your skills as you have successfully done for similar clients in similar situations before.

 - Blog Posts

 - Sales Copy